Kristina01111000/Drws_site/README.md

 - Try to add his number to the constant contact
 - Make image in widget hot
 - Add book description, table of contents  and chapter sample (in email feb 8th)

+- check on the tips of the day he was editing